chardma3/Best-Bars-2021/README.md

 There are no differences between the deployed version and the developement version.

+## Local Deployment

+1. Navigate to the GitHub Repository.
+2. Click the Code drop down menu.
+3. Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
+4. Open your developement editor of choice and open a terminal window in a directory of your choice.
+5. Use the git clone command in terminal followed by the copied git URL.
+6. A clone of the project will be created locally on your machine.

+Once the project has been loaded into an IDE of choice, run the following command in the shell to install all the required packages: pip install -r requirements.txt

 ### Cloning the Repository

 To clone the repository on GitHub and make a local copy on your computer, follow these steps: